FAIRmat-NFDI/nexus_definitions/manual/source/classes/applications/apm-structure.rst

 There exists a single application definition to serve atom probe tomography and field-ion microscopy measurements, i.e. the data collection with the instrument:

-:ref:`NXapm`:
+:ref:`NXapm`
     A general application definition with many detailed places for leaving metadata and computational steps described which are commonly used when reporting the measurement of atom probe data including also detector hit data, as well as how to proceed with reconstructing atom positions from these data, and how to store details about definitions made, which describe how mass-to-charge-state ratio values are mapped to iontypes in a process called ranging.